We are all survivors…

 Who am I NOW?

 I was an energetic, curious, strong-willed, creative child.
-I climbed trees and bookshelves like a monkey in the jungle, danced until I was dizzy from twirling, made make-believe pies in the broken backyard grill with sticks and mud, grabbed onto any other child I saw walking down the block so they would play with me, and just loved people, period.
+I climbed trees and bookshelves like a monkey in the jungle, danced until I was dizzy from twirling, made make-believe pies in the broken backyard grill with sticks and mud, grabbed onto any other child I saw walking down the block so they would play with me, and just loved people--- period.
+Obviously, I still do.

 Then, it happened.

-The month before my 8th birthday, I felt tired, sluggish, thirsty, and just plain out sick.
-I had to run to the bathroom every 5 minutes since I drank so much, slept most of the day without wanting to go outside to play, and remember having to manually wet my lips with water when I wanted to speak.
+The month before my 9th birthday, I felt tired, sluggish, thirsty, and just plain sick.
+I had to run to the bathroom every 5 minutes because my body craved water every few minutes, slept most of the day without wanting to go outside to play, and remember having to manually wet my lips with water when I wanted to speak.
 I was dehydrating quickly, losing weight, and it was all happening within a few days' time.
 When my parents saw how gaunt I was starting to look, they had my aunt take me to the doctor to get checked out.
 The doctor sent me to the hospital right away and I was admitted immediately.
 I stayed there for about 3-4 days before the doctors knew what was going on.
-My parents were present at every moment with me, except for Sunday as they went to church.
+My parents were present at every moment with me, except for Sunday, as they go to church.
 While they were gone, a tall, thin, dark-haired, spectacled doctor came into my room as I held onto my Popples backpack, playing with marbles that my aunt had given to me as a gift.

 Doctor: "Hi sweetie!
 Where are your parents?